Robsukas/elixir-learning-exercises/Exercism/exercises/README.md

 # Exercises

 **In this directory I am working with the Elixir course and it's exercises from the Exercism website.
-I do these exercises alongside reading the "Elixir in Action" book to actively force myself to try out new concepts in Elixir. **
+I do these exercises alongside reading the "Elixir in Action" book to actively force myself to try out new concepts in Elixir.**

+**NB!
+Look at the tests too!**

 **If you have any questions, tips or pointers, please contact me on Slack!**